 Signs: Millions or billions of people have been killed or enslaved by the alien invasion, but God smiled on this one family and saved them so yay!

 In Memoirs of a Geisha, Chiyo manages to unite with her beloved Chairman.
-Pumpkin is never heard from again, Mameha lives alone and without her beloved Baron, and General Nobu just stays away because "he can't forgive [Chiyo/Sayuri]".
+Pumpkin is never heard from again, Mameha lives alone and continues her work as a geisha, and General Nobu just stays away because "he can't forgive [Chiyo/Sayuri]".

 Red Riding Hood: The village continues to live in fear even though the Wolf never returned.
 Valerie's mother has no one left, except Valerie who now lives in her dead grandmother's house and it's unknown if they see each other.
 Peter, after being bitten by the Wolf on a Blood Moon and thus becoming one every full moon returns to Valerie at the end of the movie after running away for some time to learn to control his werewolf power and the end credits show them being happy together.